 Most bowel cancers bleed to a greater or lesser extent.
-A special test (“faecal occult blood test”) that detects tiny amounts of blood in the bowel motion has been proven to detect cancers at an earlier stage.
+A special test faecal occult blood test or faecal immunochemical test) that detects tiny amounts of blood in the bowel motion has been proven to detect cancers at an earlier stage.

 It is important to note that even if your bowel scope test is normal you must still participate in FOBt screening to ensure you get the most benefit out of screening.
 If following a screen test you notice new symptoms such as change in bowel habit or bleeding you should still see your doctor.